opheliamoreau/HouseMusicProject1/README.md

 ## Acknowledgements
-Give credit here.
 - This project was inspired by house music artists such as Avicii and David Guetta.
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on our Week X tutorial.

 ## Contact